 For most of our clients this is one of the first questions that they ask.
-Some they have been told they need an engineered floor but don't know why.
-Others are unclear about the difference between solid and engineered wood floors.
+Some they have been told they need engineered wood flooring but don't know why.
+Others are unclear about the difference between solid and engineered wood flooring.
 Most have been left confused by conflicting information from different sources.
 So, what is the answer ?

 In short, engineered wood flooring is made of multiple layers of timber rather than a single piece like solid wood flooring.
 These are set at right angles to one another and the idea is that this adds stability (by one layer pulling another flat if both start to move) so that they will say flat when installed in ways or places where traditional solid boards might not.

 The top layer of an engineered wood floor is made from the timber that will be seen – most commonly Oak - and is normally 3mm - 6mm thick (products with thinner top layers than this are known as laminates).
 The layers beneath are most commonly either plywood or layers of less expensive timber and the quality of these can vary considerably affecting both price and stability.

 Broadleaf Strata Oak is a new generation engineered oak flooring whose lower layers are also made from Oak.
 As well as giving them the same luxury feel, insulation and acoustic properties as solid wood flooring this also makes Strata Oak flooring even more stable than conventional engineered flooring.

 Broadleaf Strata Oak boards are available in all Broadleaf finishes.

 Whether you need engineered wood flooring or not will depend largely on how / where you are planning to fit your floor and whether the additional stability is necessary.